bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ### {{getContentImage}}

-Returns URL for an image [uploaded to `/dav/content/`](https://support.bigcommerce.com/s/article/File-Access-WebDAV).
+Returns a URL for an image [uploaded to `/dav/content/`](https://support.bigcommerce.com/s/article/File-Access-WebDAV).

 #### Parameters